Instruct Simon

 Part 8 trial in Re Oxford House (Wimbledon) Management Company Limited [2019] EWHC 2181, the leading modern authority on ss301-306 Companies Act 2006 and the chair’s ability to withdraw resolutions from a company meeting.

 Simon is regularly instructed in multi-jurisdictional disputes, including anti-suit injunctions.
-His recent international work includes a complex multi-party fraud dispute arising from the breakdown in commercial relationship between Russian shipping operators, involving proceedings in Russia and other jurisdictions.
+His recent international work includes a an application in Cayman to restrain proceedings in Florida arising from a nine-figure insolvency; complex multi-party fraud dispute arising from the breakdown in commercial relationship between Russian shipping operators, involving proceedings in the Isle of Man, Russia and other jurisdictions.

 Simon has considerable experience of fraud cases and often accepts instructions in urgent applications for search orders and freezing orders.

-Simon was instructed at trial and in the Court of Appeal in BV Nederlandse Industrie Van Eiprodukten v Rembrandt Enterprises, Inc [2019] EWCA Civ 596, the leading case concerning causation in the context of fraudulent misrepresentation.
+Simon was instructed at trial and in the Court of Appeal in BV Nederlandse Industrie Van Eiprodukten v Rembrandt Enterprises, Inc [2019] EWCA Civ 596, the leading case concerning causation in the context of fraudulent misrepresentation and the circumstances in which a contracting party can claim for losses sustained by a non-party.

 Aside from acting in a range of matters for and against banks, Simon has particular experience in claims arising from receivables financing and other forms of asset-based lending.
 These include claims involving fresh-air invoicing, other frauds on the lenders, contractual disputes, and claims for breaches of personal guarantees arising from the failure of the borrower.